 It is one of the few distilleries to have its own malting floor and sources its hand cut peat locally.
 The floor maltings also supply neighbour and William Grant family member Glenfiddich as well.

-The Balvenie has won several awards for their efforts and produce some incredible malt with a subtle peated quality.
+The distillery has won several awards for their efforts and produce some incredible malt with a subtle peated quality.

-Their Doublewood 12 Year Old is a core expression at The Balvenie.
+The Balvenie DoubleWood 12 Year Old is one of the distillery’s core expressions.
 This malt has been matured in the usual American Oak cask and was then transferred for finishing in first fill European Oak sherry casks.

 These barrels both lend different qualities to the malt and make for a well-rounded and satisfying dram.